Sailing in St Martin, St Barths, Guadeloupe and Martinique

 5. Customs Clearance Is Easy

-You can go to the Customs office (called "la Douane"), or you can head into any number of restaurants or chandleries who have a Customs terminal.
+You can go to the Customs office (called "la Douane"), or you can head into any number of restaurants or chandleries that have a Customs terminal.
 Fill in your details, get the proprietor to stamp and sign, and you're cleared in (or out).
-It's a ten minute procedure.
+It's a ten-minute procedure.

 Your boat can be boarded at any time by Customs/Immigration, and you better have the right paperwork in place or face the consequences, but this is how it should be done everywhere.